Len choa

-Len Choa was a two-player abstract strategy game from 19th-century southern Thailand (formerly called Siam) documented by Captain James Low in 1839.
+Len choa is a two-player abstract strategy game from southern Thailand (formerly called Siam), first documented by Captain James Low in 1839.
 It is a Leopard hunt game (or Leopard game).
 One tiger is going up against six leopards.
 The leopards attempt to surround and trap the tiger while the tiger attempts to capture enough of them (usually 3) so that the leopards can not immobilize the tiger.
 It is unknown how old the game is, and it is only known from the periodical Asiatic Researches; or, Transactions of the Society, Instituted in Bengal, For Inquiring into The History, The Antiquities, The Arts and Sciences, and Literature of Asian, Second Part of the Twentieth Volume and specifically in chapter X On Siamese Literature (1839) in which Low authored.
-There may be a very similar game played in Sri Lanka called Hat diviyan keliya.
+It is very similar to a game played in Sri Lanka called Hat diviyan keliya.

 Goal

 Leopards win if they surround and immobilize the one tiger.
 That is, the tiger can not move on its turn.

 The tiger wins if it captures three leopards, as there are not enough of them to immobilize the tiger.